anirudh1492/RESTApi/README.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites
 In Order to get this API simulated on the local machine following are the rquirements
 * Python 3
 * Flask - Restful
 * MySQL
-**The server can be run by installing the python dependencies and calling the  [ **ZapApi.py**  ] file from the python directory.**
+* **The server can be run by installing the python dependencies and calling the  [ **ZapApi.py**  ] file from the python directory.**
 ### PYTHON CONFIG FOR MYSQL DATABASE CONNECTION REQUIREMENTS
 **app.config['MYSQL_DATABASE_USER'] =** 'user_name'
 **app.config['MYSQL_DATABASE_PASSWORD']** = 'password'